box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 Go to the [Slack apps page][slack-apps] and click **Create New App**.
-Add an **App Name**, select your **Development Slack Workspace** from the dropdown list where the app bot will be deployed to, then click **Create App**.
+Add an **App Name**, select your **Development Slack Workspace** from the dropdown list where the application bot will be deployed to, then click **Create App**.

 <ImageFrame noborder center shadow>
   ![Create a Slack App](./img/slack_1_create_slack_app.png)
 </ImageFrame>

-Once created, you will be redirected to the basic information section of the app.
-You may adjust the icon and description of your app within the **Display Information** section at the bottom to customize the app in your workspace.
+Once created, you will be redirected to the basic information section of the application.
+You may adjust the icon and description of your app within the **Display Information** section at the bottom to customize the application in your workspace.

 ## Configure the Slack app event listener

-Where slash commands will allow Slack channel users to add Box content associations to the channel, the event listener will allow us to monitor for passive events within the channel.
-For this bot, we want to monitor for three [Slack events][slack-events] to produce actions within Box:
+Where slash commands will allow Slack channel users to share Box content with everyone in the channel, the event listener will allow us to monitor for passive events within the channel.
+For this bot, we want to monitor three [Slack events][slack-events] to produce actions within Box.

-[`bot_added`][slack-event-bot-added] When the bot is first added to a channel, the bot will get a list of all users in the channel, then create a Box group for those users.
+* [`bot_added`][slack-event-bot-added]: When the bot is first added to a channel, it will get a list of all users in the channel, then create a Box group for those users.
 Content will be added to the group through the Slash commands.
-[`member_joined_channel`][slack-event-member-joined] When a new Slack user joins a channel they will be added to the Box group.
+* [`member_joined_channel`][slack-event-member-joined]: When a new Slack user joins a channel they will be added to the Box group.
-[`member_left_channel`][slack-event-member-left] When a channel user leaves or is removed, they will be removed from the Box group.
+* [`member_left_channel`][slack-event-member-left]: When a channel user leaves or is removed, they will be removed from the Box group.

-Responding to the event listener challenge
-In order to set up a notification URL, to which new Slack event payloads will be sent, Slack requires a verification step.
+To set up a notification URL to which new Slack event payloads will be sent, Slack requires a verification step.
 When you set an event listener URL for your bot application code, Slack will immediately send a challenge to that URL to verify that it's valid.
 This will be an HTTP POST with a payload that